ltf19900215/tianfei/readme.txt

-Git is a version control system
+Git is distributed a version control system
 Gis is free software